Daniel-EST/scholarships-alerts/README.md

 Host yourself or check out my <a href="https://t.me/+LUWAZNQoHSs0MTBh">Telegram</a> chanel.

-This is a really simple AWS lambda function that alerts information about scholarships from embassies and consulates in Brazil through email (for now).
+This is a really simple AWS lambda function that alerts information about scholarships from embassies and consulates in Brazil through email and telegra.

 Countries currently available:
 - China